Odorizzi edges Verlander as Twins beat Astros 1-0

-Odorizzi pitched seven solid innings to outduel Justin Verlander, Ehire Adrianza homered off Houston's ace and Minnesota beat the Astros 1-0 Monday night.
+MINNEAPOLIS — Jake Odorizzi pitched seven solid innings to outduel Justin Verlander, Ehire Adrianza homered off Houston's ace and the Minnesota Twins beat the Astros 1-0 on Monday night.

-"There's not too many times where I show emotion when I pitch," Odorizzi said.
-"But certain instances, I feel like, it kind of takes you over.
-That was definitely one of them.
-I think hopefully there's more times this year."

 Odorizzi (3-2) gave up four hits while beating Houston for the second time in two starts.
 He walked one and struck out seven, and Minnesota won for the eighth time in 10 games.
 Blake Parker recorded his sixth save.